-This form is due to Dr. Richard Knepp (Clegg 112C) no later than 5 pm on the Monday prior to your performance.
+This form is due to Dr. Calloway (Clegg 107) no later than 5 pm on the Monday prior to your performance.
 The form must be complete and signed by your applied instructor.
 Late submission or an incomplete form will result in the student not being allowed to perform on the Student Recital.

-Place we are not piece.
-For degree registely this forms is due to D u Diebeud Kasaa
+For Sophomore & Senior Recitals:

 Please use one page per piece.
-For degree recitals this form is due to D

-(Clegg 112C) one week before the recital date.
-Please list your degree . •
+For degree recitals this form is due to Dr. Calloway (Clegg 107) one week before the recital date.
+Please list your degree program here (such as BA in

-as BA in Music or BME): P for your sophomore/senior recital (such as Chapel or Clegg 104): iease iist the vehue
+Music or BME): Please list the venue for your sophomore/senior

-for your sopnomore/senior recital (such as chapel or clegg 104):
+recital (such as Chapel or Clegg 104):

 Date of performance:

-Please list below the information for your performance as it should app ear on the program.
+Please list below the information for your performance as it should appear on the program.

 Student's name:

 Student's instrument:

 Pianist's name:

 Composer's full name:

 Composer's dates (birth year - death year):

-Arranger's full name (only list an arranger if one is credited on the score)):
+Arranger's full name (only list an arranger if one is credited on the score):

-Compute title of the mises.

 Complete title of the piece:

 Movement # and title of the movement, if applicable:

-H Tible.

 Title:

 Applied Instructor's Name (printed):

-Applied Instructor's Signature:
+Applied Instructor's Signature

-ripplied filetiactor o districture.